-Brian Fried, serial inventor, is an award-winning authority in the invention industry, a sought-after celebrity guest speaker and an advocate for the invention community.
-As CEO of Inventor Smart, he acts as an Inventor Coach by representing inventors at every stage of the invention process, project managing new up-and-coming inventions from idea to manufacturing or as an invention licensing agent to secure deals with major brands and earn royalties for inventors.
+Brian Fried, serial inventor with 13 patents, is an award-winning authority in the invention industry, a sought-after celebrity guest speaker and an advocate for the invention community.
+As Chief Invention Officer of Inventor Smart and Expert Inventor Coach, Brian represents inventors at every stage of the invention process, project managing new up-and-coming inventions from idea to manufacturing or as an invention licensing agent to secure deals with major brands and earn royalties for inventors.

-Brian is the founder of the National Inventor Club, one of the largest in the nation.
-Guest speakers focus on topics of interest to the inventor community.
-You can hear his podcasts on Spotify, Google Podcasts and Apple Podcasts.
+Brian is the founder of the National Inventor Club where guest speakers focus on topics of interest to the inventor community.

 He is a 3x author and his 3rd book, How to Make Money With Your Invention Idea was just published in May 2022.
 He also hosts Got Invention Show and Radio where you can watch on RokuTV, Amazon Fire, YouTube TV, and you can hear his podcasts on Spotify, iHeartRadio, Amazon Music Google and Apple Podcasts.
 Brian recently launched a new merch line with various designs for inventors, InventorMart.com